“You might be speaking German if it wasn’t for pigeons”

 Pigeons were highly respected because they had over a 90% delivery rate which proved to be literally life-saving for soldiers on the front line.

-Putting things in perspective, at the time about the best shot they had at communicating was the telegraph – which required permanent poles & wires.
+Putting things in perspective, at the time the best shot they had at communicating was the telegraph – which required permanent poles & wires.

 Cher Ami was the name of one of the most famous WWI homing pigeons saving an entire French battalion in spite of German soldiers shooting out the bird’s eye, its chest, and a leg.